szeyick/University/INF60009 - Database Analysis and Design/Lecture Notes/Lecture 9 - Networking, Recursive Relationships, Indexes, Normalisation/networkingRelationshipsIndexesNormalisation.md

 It is used to speed up access to data, similar to that of searching for a book in a library through a catalogue or category.

+This is the equivelant of a **linear search** of an array.

 ### Inserting Data Into An Index

-When the **primary key** is specified, an **index** is created based on that primary key.
-As a row is added, the DMBS will automatically insert the **search key** and **row location** into the index file, where the search key is usually the **primary key**.

-This sort of works like how a hash table would work.

-This is repeated for every row that is inserted, and the primary key index is **sorted** to maintain an order.
+This is the process when we insert data into an **index**.
+We have a secondary table called "Index", this index is composed of 2 attributes (columns), the first being the **PK** and the second being the **Row Number**.
+The PK is obviously for the PK of the row object that we are inserting, whereas the row number is the row that the PK is found on in the table it is inserted into.

+It appears to be similar to that example of the SortedFilterModel in how it uses the index to keep track of where the data is in the real table.
+This Index table is also sorted by **PK** value order.

 ### Searching the Index

-Rather than searching the table data which can be cumbersome and time consuming, we can search the index table for the required row much faster.
-Additionally, because the index table is already in primary key order we can use things such as a **binary search** to quickly find the primary key and its corresponding row.
+Rather than searching the table data, as the PK's are not in any particular order, we can instead search the "Index" table.
+Because the table is sorted by key order, if we are looking for a particular key we can use techniques such as a  **binary search** to find the key which then returns the row value.

-After this, we can use the row number to look up in the data table to return the requested information.
+We can then use this row value to look at a specific row in the actual table.

 The actual data in the index table **cannot** be viewed, and is usually stored as a binary or compressed.